 Finally, take plenty of water and snacks.
 Check our list of essential things that you should take on a day hike, before you go.
 If you plan longer or more challenging hikes, please check our detailed Day Hiking Packing List.

 More inspiration you will find in books:

 |Photographing Southern Utah||Photographing the Southwest||Utah's Greatest Wonders||Owyhee Canyonlands|

 Gear for Canyonlands Photography

-Below you will find photo gear which we used during our trips to Canyonands National Park.
+Below you will find photo gear that we used during our trips to Canyonlands National Park.

 |Tripod for photographing Canyonlands National Park is crucial if you want to take sunrise or sunset photos.
 We recommended a reliable and heavy tripod.
 We use these model of Sirui for years, and it's a high quality, and reliable tripod.
 Our second choice, the cheaper ones, is this model used by Agnes.
 It is also fantastic.|